salbalkus/CausalTables.jl/paper/paper.md

 :::
 ::::

-## Example 2: Simulating data with ground-truth ATE
+## Example 2: Simulating data with ground-truth approximations

 An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations,